 Continued physical rehabilitation can help stroke survivors to maintain the status quo without losing the progress they worked so hard to achieve, and it has also helped them continue to improve.
 Our rehab classes are supervised and led by a licensed physical therapist who specializes in physical therapy related to neurological disorders.
-Held in a group environment that helps to keep the cost to the client low, while providing a social environment that is supportive, RMSC volunteers and staff provide assistance, under the direction of the therapist, to ensure the safety of the client.

 Please note that all new PT clients will require a one-time PT evaluation to ensure we can provide the appropriate level of therapy needed.

 LiteGait® is a gait training device that simultaneously controls weight bearing, posture, and balance over a treadmill.
 It provides proper posture, reduces weight bearing, eliminates concerns for balance, and facilitates the training of coordinated lower extremity movement.
 Its unique harness allows for the progression weight bearing and also allows the clinician to manually assist the legs and pelvis to achieve proper gait patterns.
 LiteGait can lift clients of all sizes from sitting to standing and assists with gait training in a fall-free environment and is available by appointment.
 As with all physical therapy, a one-time PT evaluation is required prior to scheduling an appointment.